Journal of Geographical Studies of Mountainous Areas

 Urbanization and rapid population growth have significantly altered the spatial structure of cities, leading to substantial environmental challenges, particularly in terms of carbon emissions.
 The increasing concentration of human activities, industrial development, and transportation networks has exacerbated the emission of greenhouse gases, particularly carbon dioxide (CO₂), which is a major contributor to climate change.
 In this context, large cities, especially metropolises in developing countries, are experiencing severe environmental degradation due to unbalanced urban expansion, inefficient land use planning, and increasing reliance on fossil fuels.

-cores, industrial zones, and high-traffic corridors contributing to the highest levels of emissions.
+Tabriz, as one of Iran's major metropolitan areas, has undergone rapid and often unplanned urban development.
+This has led to a significant increase in the city's carbon footprint, with dense urban cores, industrial zones, and high-traffic corridors contributing to the highest levels of emissions.
 Previous studies suggest that urban form, spatial structure, and land use configurations are critical factors influencing carbon emissions.
 However, a comprehensive spatial analysis of these relationships, particularly within the context of Tabriz, is lacking.

 This study aims to analyze the spatial distribution of carbon emissions in Tabriz at the neighborhood level.
 By employing geospatial analytical techniques, it identifies the key determinants of carbon emissions and examines how urban spatial structure influences emission patterns.
 The research provides insights into how land use types, urban density, road networks, and green spaces interact to shape the environmental footprint of the city.
 Understanding these relationships is essential for designing effective urban policies that promote low-carbon development and mitigate the adverse effects of climate change.